-The Committee has adopted a policy for the recovery of cash and equity incentive compensation from officers and certain other employees (these are generally referred to as "recoupment" or "clawback" policies).
-The policy provides that the Committee may require a covered employee to forfeit an equity-based incentive award or repay cash-based incentive compensation if Kontoor is required to prepare an accounting restatement as a result of the covered employee's misconduct, if the covered employee engages in misconduct materially detrimental to Kontoor or if otherwise required by applicable laws, rules or regulations.
-The award agreements for performance-based restricted stock units, time-based restricted stock units, restricted stock awards and options under the Stock Plan include provisions respecting such recovery, as does the MIC Plan.
-We intend to adopt a clawback policy responsive to the recently published SEC and stock exchange listing requirements on compensation recovery within the timeframe mandated by those requirements.
+During 2023, the Committee modified our policy for the recovery of cash and equity incentive compensation from officers and certain other employees (these are generally referred to as "recoupment" or "clawback" policies) in response to the SEC's recently issued regulations and the implementing stock exchange listing standards.
+Under the policy as modified, if we are required to prepare a qualifying accounting restatement, then, unless an exception applies, we will recover reasonably promptly the excess of (1) the amount of incentive-based compensation received by a person who served as a covered officer at any time during the applicable performance period during the three completed years immediately preceding the date we are required to prepare the accounting restatement over (2) the amount that would have been received had it been determined based on the restated financials.
+The policy also continues to provide that the Committee may require a covered employee to forfeit or return an equity-based incentive award or repay cash-based incentive compensation if Kontoor is required to prepare an accounting restatement as a result of the covered employee's misconduct, if the covered employee engages in misconduct materially detrimental to Kontoor or if otherwise required by applicable laws, rules or regulations.
+The award agreements for performance-based restricted stock units, time-based restricted stock units, restricted stock awards and options under the Stock Plan include provisions respecting such recovery.